 While refinancing can be the right choice, keep in mind that trading your existing home loan for a new one isn’t always the best solution.
-Here are a few scenarios when a refinance might not be a good idea.
+There are a few scenarios when a refinance might not be such a good idea.

 When mortgage rates are falling, it might seem like a good time to refinance your home — to lower your loan payments or tap into some of the equity you’ve built up.

-But while refinancing can be the right choice, keep in mind that trading your existing home loan for a new one isn’t always the best solution.
-Here are a few scenarios when a refinance might not be a good idea.
+But while refinancing can be the right choice, keep in mind that trading your existing home loan for a new one isn’t always a great idea — For a lot of reasons.

 What about credit card debt?

 For some situations, paying off high-interest credit card debt with low-interest mortgage debt can be a good strategy.
 To wipe out your credit card balances, you’ll need to do what’s called a cash-out refinance: You borrow more than you owe on your home and take out the extra in cash.

 That money goes to your card issuer.
 You’ll be left with a larger mortgage and larger monthly payment.
 However, you need to be absolutely certain you’ve conquered your reliance on plastic.
 If you get in over your head with your credit cards all over again, you could put your house at risk.

 When not to refinance your mortgage